 Regardless of how effective the technology, it must be acceptable to the older people for whom it is intended.
 A systematic review provides useful information about older adults' attitudes to technologies aimed at falls prevention, detection or monitoring (Hawley-Hague et al 2014) with much of the information being applicable to the adoption of other technologies able to assist in independent living at home.
-Across 21 studies reviewed, the following key insights emerged:
+Across 21 studies reviewed the following key insights emerged:

 - Control over the technology and how it is used is very important to older people, particularly with regard to the protection of privacy.
-For this reason, video imagery depicting them after falling is seen as highly intrusive while alarms that cannot be turned off (e.g. when falsely activated) are unlikely to be used, mainly because of not wanting to 'bother' significant others and care workers, but also because of the nuisance caused to the person. - Linked to control over technology was a choice of technology, with preference for user-friendly technology that older people are able to manage, thereby enhancing choice and control. - Perceived relevance to individual need also emerges as affecting uptake, particularly for older men. - Technology is also more likely to be used if it is perceived to improve personal safety, particularly in relation to real-time monitoring and connection to response systems. - Usability, reliability and how well the technology integrates into the home also affect adoption and long-term use of technology.
-Large buttons and easy to read screens and signs are part of this, as are design aesthetics older people do not want stigmatising technology that identifies them as 'fallers' or that makes their home look like a hospital or other institutional environment (Hawley-Hague et al 2014: 422-424).
+For this reason, video imagery depicting them after falling is seen as highly intrusive while alarms that cannot be turned off (e.g. when falsely activated) are unlikely to be used, mainly because of not wanting to 'bother' significant others and care workers, but also because of the nuisance caused to the person. - Linked to control over technology was choice of technology, with preference for user-friendly technology that older people are able to manage, thereby enhancing choice and control.
+The importance of tailoring assistive technologies to individual need and preference is reinforced by this finding.
+Attitudes to both choice and control reflect the importance of technology in supporting or enabling independence. - Perceived relevance to individual need also emerges as affecting uptake, particularly for older men.